Tejas-Adhikari/UseState_BirthdayReminder/README.md

 ![picture-5](https://github.com/Tejas-Adhikari/UseState_BirthdayReminder/blob/main/images/Picture1.PNG?raw=true)

 useState is a Hook that allows you to have state variables in functional components.
 You pass the initial state to this function and it returns a variable with the current state value (not necessarily the initial state) and another function to update this value.
 For more information : https://reactjs.org/docs/hooks-state.html

+A functional React component uses props and/or state to calculate the output.
+If the functional component makes calculations that don’t target the output value, then these calculations are named side-effects.
+For more information : https://reactjs.org/docs/hooks-effect.html

 ### Built With